killix/prhero/README.md

+# Status - Offline

+@prhero is now turned off for the time being and may return with your advise of being opt-in only.

 # What is @prhero?

 @prhero is a GitHub experiment designed with good intentions to spread a little ❤️ .
 During the last 5 hours, it has given ❤️  to over 1.8k public repos.